oliverychen/oliverychen.github.io/pages/blog/index.md

 N
 " border="0"/> is the number of ages and <img center src="http://latex.codecogs.com/gif.latex? p
 " border="0"/> is the number of voxels.
 We may then consider dimension reduction or assume that the brain network is sparse.
-We shall not expatiate on this here; interesting readers could consider approaches such as SVD, fPCA, ridge regression, etc.
+We shall not expatiate on this here; interested readers could consider approaches such as SVD, fPCA, ridge regression, etc.

 <br>
 Readers who are interested in the estimating procedures of the above model could discuss with me <a href="mailto:olivery.chen@yahoo.com?Subject=fMRI%20code" target="_top">via email</a>.
 If one is interested in learning more about functional data analysis, please refer to the following wonderful resources: <a href="http://www.springer.com/us/book/9780387400808">Ramsay (2006)</a> proivdes a broad overview of functional data analysis methods with applications to curve and image analysis; and <a href="http://www.stat.tamu.edu/~carroll/semiregbook/">Ruppert et al. (2003)</a> overviews functional data analysis in the semiparametric framwork in detail.